wermos/blog/_posts/2023-09-11-gsoc-2-the-final-status-report.md

 ### Breakdown

 The first PR was something I found while going through old codegen related issues, and noticed that it was already fixed in `master`.
-I left a comment on the corresponding [issue](https://github.com/sympy/sympy/issues/16689), and was told that we could close the issue after I wrote a regression test to prevent this issue from reoccuring in the future, which is what I did in [#25189](https://github.com/sympy/sympy/pull/25189).
+I left a comment on the corresponding [issue](https://github.com/sympy/sympy/issues/16689), and was told that we could close the issue after I wrote a regression test to prevent this issue from reoccurring in the future, which is what I did in [#25189](https://github.com/sympy/sympy/pull/25189).

 I was still looking at codegen issues at the time because I had enjoyed working on [#24954](https://github.com/sympy/sympy/pull/24954), and wanted to contribute to the codegen submodule a bit more.